How to develop human resources by continuing to create opportunities for growth while facing the dilemma that others cannot be changed

 Hello everyone.

-I'm Nezumi-san, an infrastructure engineer and budding YouTuber.
+This is Nezumi-san's House, an infrastructure engineer and aspiring YouTuber.

-As the seasons change from summer to autumn, it's finally starting to get cooler.
+The season has changed from summer to autumn, and it's finally starting to get a little cooler.

-I'm happy that I can now get by without using the air conditioner.
+I'm happy that it's now possible to get by without using the air conditioner.

-For new graduates, joining a company is the start of a new life.
+For new graduates, joining a company is just the beginning.

-They don't know what to do, they don't know what they don't know, and they may feel a
+They don't know left from right, they don't know what to do or how to do it, and they don't even know what they don't know.

-sense of freshness as they enter a working environment for the first time, but they may also have many worries and confusion.
+There's a fresh feeling of being in a working environment for the first time, but there are also many worries and confusions.

-However, the more ambitious you are with others, the more reality hits you.
-Have
+However, the more you strive to connect with others, the more you are confronted with reality.

 It goes without saying, but working means that you have to cooperate with people who were born and raised in different places and in different environments, and even if you and other people are doing the same thing, your fundamental thoughts and values are different, so while you can work together, it is frankly impossible to bend to the other person's fundamentals